U.S. Route 67 in Missouri: History

 The northern terminus was at Alt.
 US 61 near Fredericktown, Missouri, in 1926.
 The route was extended north on Illinois Route 3 (through western Illinois) to its northern terminus in Rock Island, Illinois by 1932.
 Sometime after 1940, US 67 was routed into Madison County.
 Then, it was co-signed with Route 66 as both routes went across the McKinley Bridge.

 By the mid-1940s, US 67 had been rerouted from St. Louis to Alton via the Lewis Bridge over the Missouri River and the Clark Bridge (formerly the Old Clark Bridge) over the Mississippi River.
 The Alton to Jerseyville section now passed through Godfrey and Delhi.
 By the mid-1950s, a more direct route for US 67 from Godfrey to Jacksonville via Greenfield had opened.
 Heading north from Downtown Alton, US 67 was rerouted via an abandoned railroad grade to the north end of town.

 Between Fort Bellefontaine, Missouri (near Lewis Bridge) and south of St. Louis, US 67 followed two different routes.
 US 67 originally followed Lewis and Clark Boulevard, Florissant Avenue, 7th Street, and Broadway south through St. Louis.
 US 67 Bypass followed Lindbergh Boulevard around the city.
 Route 99 was an inner bypass within the city limits, following Kingshighway Boulevard and Riverview Boulevard between Route 30 (Gravois Road) and US 67 (Florissant Avenue).
 US 67 replaced Route 99 in the mid-1950s, using Loughborough Avenue at the south end, and the old route south of downtown became an extension of US 67 Alternate, which had begun downtown and crossed into Illinois towards Alton.
 (The old US 67 north of downtown was mostly US 66 City.)
 Later, in the late 1960s, US 67 moved to the bypass, and the old route, where not turned back to the city, became Route 267 and Route 367.

 Future

 The portion of US 67 between the Arkansas state line and Poplar Bluff is slated to be upgraded into an extension of Interstate 57.
 US 67 between Poplar Bluff and Route 158 is already mostly a freeway with only two at-grade intersections.
 Planning is underway to build the next ten miles of freeway between Route 158 and County Road 274 south of Neelyville, just 2 miles north of the Arkansas border.
 However, it is currently unclear as to when and where exactly the highway will tie into the Arkansas side, as the Arkansas Department of Transportation has not yet determined a route to finish their portion of the US 67 freeway.
 Interchange improvement at Route 158 and US Route 160 to convert it to a Dumbbell interchange starts August 22, 2022.

+A future segment that’s funded for construction extends from County Road 352 to near Neelyville.
+This project will include upgrading the segment to four lanes and possible access upgrades at Neelyville.
+Tentatively, this could be let as early as March 2026.